 10. The Defendants, at any time since the passage of the UCCJEA in 1994, and certainly since the various diverse rulings that have occurred by the various states and Indian tribes after its passage, could have clarified the law to outline the applicability to the Indian tribes in order to fulfill their responsibility to manage all Indian affairs.
-If the Defendants did not feel that they could legally make such a decision because of 28 U.S.C. § 1331, then it was incumbent upon them to have sought for the clarification of the UCCJEA with the federal courts so they would not remain negligent in their duties of managing all Indian affairs.
-Because of the negligence of the Defendants in not issuing or seeking clarification of this Indian affair, the Plaintiff has sustained damages, specifically the wrongful dismissal of the case in the Cherokee Nation court because the court did not know if it had jurisdiction, monetary damages, and also the adverse rulings in the state courts.
+If the Defendants did not feel that they could legally make such a decision because of 28 U.S.C. § 1331, then it was incumbent upon them to have sought for the clarification of the UCCJEA with the federal courts so they would not remain negligent in their duties of managing all

+Indian affairs.
+Because of the negligence of the Defendants in not issuing or seeking clarification of this Indian affair, the Plaintiff has sustained damages, specifically the wrongful dismissal of the case in the Cherokee Nation court because the court did not know if it had jurisdiction and also the adverse ruling in the state court.
 If it were not for the negligence of the Defendants in their management of Indian affairs and having the applicability of the UCCJEA to Indian tribes decided, the Plaintiff would have known exactly which court has jurisdiction over the child custody case prior to filing.
 The Plaintiff would not have gone to the effort and expense to file in more than one court, causing bias and prejudice against the Plaintiff from all the judges involved because jurisdictional challenges occurred.
+The jurisdictional challenges were the root cause for all of the adverse actions taken against the Plaintiff in regards to the child custody matter among all of the courts involved.
 No jurisdictional challenges should have been necessary had the Defendants managed Indian affairs properly.